Instawork/hyperview/website/blog/2025-08-01-Out-with-the-old.md

 ## Thank You

 Special thanks to everyone who has contributed to Hyperview's development and provided feedback that shaped these improvements.
 Your input has been invaluable in making Hyperview better for everyone.

-The future of Hyperview is brighter than ever, and we can't wait to show you what comes next.